Is Neogen Corporation (NEOG) a Keeper?

 Sponsored

-The average price from analysts is $17.00, which is -$1.65 below the current price.
+The average price from analysts is $20.00, which is $0.18 above the current price.
 NEOG currently public float of 215.80M and currently shorts hold a 4.04% ratio of that float.
-Today, the average trading volume of NEOG was 3.60M shares.
+Today, the average trading volume of NEOG was 3.52M shares.

 NEOG’s Market Performance